Do vegetarians eat enough proteins?

 Protein in Quinoa, Buckwheat, Amaranth, and Teff

-These are known as “pseudocereals” because they’re not technically members of the grass family, but their taste and texture is similar to grains.
+These are known as “pseudocereals” because they’re not technically members of the grass family, but their taste and texture are similar to grains.
 Quinoa gets hyped as a vegetarian protein source, and a cup of cooked quinoa contains a respectable eight grams of complete protein.

 But buckwheat is the mysterious hero here.
 It actually has more protein than quinoa — 11 grams per half-cup of buckwheat — and higher quantities of the essential amino acids (and its easier to pronounce!).
 Suck on that, Quinoa!